Nethereum/Nethereum/docs/contracts/deploying.md

-# Step by Step guide to create and deploy a contract to Ethereum
+# Create and deploy a smart contract to Ethereum

 The first step to be able to interact with any contract is to deploy it to the Ethereum chain.